 Some 605 flowing plant species belonging to 108 plant families have been recorded inside the Wilpattu National Park.
 33 of these plants are endemic to Sri Lanka.

-Although tropical dry mixed evergreen forests dominates the landscape of Wilpattu, many other diverse sub systems can be found within its boundaries.
+Although tropical dry mixed evergreen forests dominate the landscape of Wilpattu, many other diverse sub-systems can be found within its boundaries.

 - Forest Echo Systems

 - Tropical Dry Mixed Evergreen Forests – This is the dominant echo system in the park.
 A heaven for valuable timber and shows 4 distinct vegetation layers.
-20-30 meter high tree canopy, a 15 meter high sub canopy tree layers, shrubss up to 5 meters and herbaceous plants up to 1 meter.
+20-30 meter high tree canopy, a 15-meter high sub-canopy tree layers, shrubs up to 5 meters, and herbaceous plants up to 1 meter.

-- Dry Grasslands – Dry grasslands are common on the western parts of Wilpattu National Park.
+- Dry Grasslands – Dry grasslands are common in the western parts of Wilpattu National Park.
 These are patches of land void of forest cover and due to human habitation in the ancient past.
 This is evident by the archaeological remains going back to the Anuradhapura era found on such grasslands.
-A grass cover of .1-1 meter in height, isolated scattered trees growing up to 20meters and scrubs up to 3 meters are the dominant features of this vegetation.
+A grass cover of .1-1 meter in height, isolated scattered trees growing up to 20 meters, and scrubs up to 3 meters are the dominant features of this vegetation.

 - Wetland Eco Systems

-- Ancient Tanks and ponds – Ruins of ancient human habitation.
-Stagnant shallow tanks with small outlets with belt of vegetation.
+- belt of vegetation.
 Marshland border most of these tanks which probably has been paddy fields in the past.
 Uru Wee, a wild rice has been found growing in these areas.

 - Villus – This is the most prominent feature of Wilpattu National Park.
 Shallow pools of all sizes with a sandy rim are spread all over the park.
-Moving inwards you find dry grassland, marshi habitats and then aquatic habitats.
-There are about 50 villus with varying diameter of 300m to 2km.
+Moving inwards you find dry grassland, marshy habitats, and then aquatic habitats.
+There are about 50 villus with varying diameters of 300m to 2km.

 - Mangrove forests – The largest and the most diverse mangrove habitat in Sri Lanka is associated with the Kala Oya which boarders Wilpattu National Park.
 The mangroves lies in the area the Kala Oya reaches the sea and the woody trees in the mangroves are adapted for salty water.